How to Run VBA Code in Access Without Errors?- (Quick Guide)

 Understand MS Access VBA Code With Example

-In MS Access, programming is the way by which we can add functionality to our database. basically it is done in two ways:
+In MS Access, programming is the way by which we can add functionality to our database.
+Basically, it is done in two ways:

 • by using Access macros